Cyber Security Predictions for 2018

 Here are our Cyber Predictions for 2018

-With a new year comes new threats to our cybersecurity, what should businesses expect?
-And what should we defend ourselves against to protect ourselves?
+With a new year comes new threats to our cybersecurity.
+What should businesses expect?
+How should we defend ourselves against to protect ourselves?

 An increase in ransomware software

-2017 was known as the ‘year of ransomware’ in which we saw the highest number of outbreaks caused by as the release of malicious software; NotPeyta and WannaCry that left many organisations in the debris.
+Since the increase in attacks, 2017 was known as the ‘year of ransomware’.
+We saw the highest number of outbreaks caused by as the release of malicious software; NotPeyta and WannaCry that left many organisations in the debris.
 These software were huge hits on some businesses cybersecurity systems.
 As ransomware technology evolves and attackers become more diligent and skilful, these kinds of cyber-attacks are becoming harder to detect.

 IoT connected devices will become more vulnerable

-Though manufacturers are working on investing and securing their products, IoT connected devices are still considered newly born within the technological age and hold several vulnerabilities to hackers.
+Manufacturers are working hard on investing and securing their products.
+However, IoT connected devices are still considered newly created and hold several vulnerabilities to hackers.
 As the demand for IoT devices accelerates in 2018, it poses a major threat as many devices hold significant insecurities that are difficult to recuperate.

-There were lots of DDoS crimes last year with the use of IoT devices and we’ll probably see an increase in the number of devices being hijacked for these types of attacks.
+There were many DDoS crimes last year with the use of IoT devices.
+It is predicted we’ll see an increase in the number of devices being hijacked for these types of attacks.

 What do you think 2018 will bring to the cybersecurity landscape?
 We’d love to hear your thoughts.